Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Numerical Scattering Map on a Grid for C=3.00088

 For the purpose of this paper we will use the energy value $C=c \coloneqq 3.00088$.
 This value is chosen after the appearance of the equilibrium point $L_1$ ($c_1 \coloneqq 3.00090$), but before the appearance of \textit{halo} orbits ($c_\text{halo} \coloneqq 3.00082$).
 The choice of energy is motivated by two reasons.

 Firstly, $c$ is close enough to $c_1$ so that the dynamics around $L_1$ is almost integrable.
 Thus, the (integrable) Birkhoff normal form $H^{(N)}_{\textrm{trunc}}$ provides a good approximation to the local dynamics.
-(Remark~\ref{rem:NFprecision} quantifies the normal form error).
+(Section~\ref{subsec:NFprecision} quantifies the Birkhoff normal form error).

-Secondly, $c$ is close enough to $c_1$ so that we are in the setting of \textit{a priori chaotic Arnold diffusion} (see, e.g.,~\cite{Gelfreich2017}).
-Assume that for the exact RTBP (not the truncated normal form) there exists a NHIM that is close to $\NHIM_c$, and is almost filled with invariant tori.
-(This was proven for the planar RTBP in~\cite{CapinskiRoldan12}).
+Secondly, $c$ is close enough to $c_1$ so that we are in the setting of \textit{a priori chaotic Arnold diffusion} (see Section \ref{Sec:Introduction}).

+\MR{Assume that for the exact RTBP (not the truncated Birkhoff normal form) there exists a NHIM that is close to $\NHIM_c$, and is almost filled with invariant tori.
+(The existence of the NHIM was rigorously proven for the planar RTBP in~\cite{CapinskiRoldan12}).
 Then the tori do not separate the phase space, so there may exist trajectories that escape a given neighborhood of $L_1$.
 Proving the existence of such orbits is a classical problem that has attracted lots of attention.
 In this paper, we provide new tools to study the problem of Arnold diffusion.
-We hope that this will lead to the explicit construction of diffusion orbits, as well as explicit bounds on their diffusion time.
+We hope that this will lead to the explicit construction of diffusion orbits, as well as explicit bounds on their diffusion time.}

 Fixing the energy value $c = 3.00088$, the NHIM $\NHIM_c$ consists of a continuous family of 2-dimensional invariant tori around $L_1$, which we parametrize by the vertical action $J$.
 The vertical action increases along the family from $J=0$ to $J=J_\text{max}\coloneqq 0.052$.
 Correspondingly, the planar action $J_p$ decreases from $0.05029$ to $0$.